Silicosis is permanent scarring of the lungs caused by inhaling silica (quartz) dust.

 In acute silicosis, shortness of breath worsens rapidly.
 People also lose weight and have fatigue.
 Respiratory failure often develops within 2 years.

-People with silicosis are many times more likely to develop tuberculosis when exposed to the organism that causes it than are people without silicosis.
+People with silicosis are many times more likely to develop tuberculosis or nocardiosis when exposed to the organisms that cause these disorders than are people without silicosis.
+They are also at risk for progressive systemic sclerosis and lung cancer.

-Diagnosis is made when someone who has worked with silica has a chest x-ray that shows distinctive patterns consistent with the disease.
-When x-ray findings are unclear, samples of lung tissue can help confirm the diagnosis.
-Additional tests, including computed tomography (CT), are done to distinguish silicosis from other disorders.
+Diagnosis is made when someone who has worked with silica has chest computed tomography (CT) that shows distinctive patterns consistent with the disease.
+A chest x-ray can also be done to help diagnose silicosis.
+When imaging findings are unclear, samples of lung tissue can help confirm the diagnosis.
+Additional tests are done to distinguish silicosis from other disorders.

 Controlling silica dust in the workplace is key to preventing silicosis.
 When dust cannot be controlled, as may be true in the sandblasting industry, workers should wear protective gear, such as hoods that supply clean external air or special masks that efficiently filter out tiny particles.
 Such protection may not be available to all people working in a dusty area (for example, painters and welders), so whenever possible abrasives other than sand should be used.